 A student with a criminal history who desires certification as CNA or CMA is urged to consult the laws governing certification in Kansas prior to enrolling in the respective Barton course.
-Please contact KDADS representative, Amber Monzon-Hernandez at (785)296-1253, for more information.
+Please contact KDADS representative, Wendy Davis at 785-296-0061 or wendy.davis@ks.gov, for more information.